theochem/fanpy/docs/hamiltonian.rst

 Fortunately, most Hamiltonians only contain terms with a small number of bodies (i.e. electrons) resulting in truncation in the summation.
-For example, a :ref:`molecular Hamiltonian <wfns.ham.chemical.ChemicalHamiltonian>` only contains up to bodies, so the sum truncates at the second order:
+For example, a :class:`ChemicalHamiltonian <wfns.ham.chemical.ChemicalHamiltonian>` only contains up to bodies, so the sum truncates at the second order:

 .. math::